alejandro/articles/posts/mar2012/01/README.md

 ### Limits

 Since this is a free service, we need to keep the quality of it.
-The standar for the apps limit are given my the RAM and storage in use, we give you 25MB of each.
+The standard for the apps limit are given my the RAM and storage in use, we give you 25MB of each.
 Rarely and app reach the limits, if your app has memory leaks or something like that, you better fix your code.
 Remember it's a free and shared instance, so don't abuse our resources.
 We host almost 5000 apps and there are running nearly 2500 apps.
 Also if you have empty or helloworld apps please delete them.

 ### Buggy nodester is buggy
 Do you think that maybe the problem is a bug or a major problem with the nodester core?
 [Fill a issue](https://github.com/nodester/nodester/issues).